EveChen/Insight-Project/README.md

 # Engineering Challenge
-1. How to join different datasets, especially there're 50 datasets (1 GB/per data set) seperatedly within AWS S3.
+1. How to join different datasets, especially there're 50 datasets seperated within AWS S3.
 2. How to join/query efficiently?
+3. How to adjust the reliable ratio in the real-time manner.

 # Business Value
-Customers can refer to the reliable reviews to make buying decisions.
+This dashboard updates the reliability of each product in a real-time manner, which prevents customers from chewing too many misleading product information/reviews and misplacing an unsatisfied order.

 # MVP
 A web application that user can enter the product link or name.
-It will show some basic information (e.g. item name, price, rating etc) and the ranking about the top 10 most/least reliable reviews.
+It will show some basic information (e.g. item name, price etc) and the **_reliable ratio_** by calculating the overall ratings, reviews, rankings.

 # Stretch Goals
 * Workflow automation: Schedulers like Airflow?